musiqin/blog/_posts/2017-06-18-multiple-php-version.md

 * And finally, Switch between them with ease.

 ## Get Started

-We will be installing Apache.
+* We will be installing Apache 2.4.
-We will be installing PHP versions: 5.6, 7.0, and 7.1.
+* We will be installing PHP versions: 5.6, 7.0, and 7.1.
-We will be installing PHP as CLI and as an Apache Module (You can skip CLI if you don't want to).
+* We will be installing PHP as CLI and as an Apache Module (You can skip CLI if you don't want to).
-We will be using Ubuntu 16.04 (Debian).
+* We will be using Ubuntu 16.04 (Debian).

 ## Installing Apache
 Installing Apache is relatively easy: